-- LRAA- Locational Running Annual Average is the average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters. - ND Not detected - MCL Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
+- AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow. - ND-Non-Detect or concentration level deemed lower than method detection limit. - LRAA- Locational Running Annual Average is the average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters. - NA Not applicable - MCL Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime (70 -years) to have a one-ina-million chance of having the described health effect. - MCLG Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime (70 - years) to have a one-in-a-million chance of having the described health effect.